 Sackville Town Council meets regularly, twice each month.
 Our Special Council Meetings and Regular Town Council Meetings, held on the first and second Mondays of each month, are open to the public.
 If a Monday is a holiday, the meeting is normally held on the Tuesday.
-All meetings are held at the Town Hall Council Chambers at 31C Main Street with a start time of 7:00 p.m.
+All meetings are held at the Town Hall Council Chambers at 31C Main Street.
+Special Council Meetings start at 7:00 pm Regular Council Meetings start at 6:30 p.m.

-The Town held 28 public Council meetings in 2018.
+The Town held 26 public Council meetings in 2019.